Although she has certainly been present all along, Durga truly powered into my life six years ago, almost to this very

-Navratri translates as “the nine forms of Durga.”
+One Navratri translation is “the nine forms of Durga.”
 It is a most auspicious time when the Goddess’s presence is especially powerful.
 The veil between the worlds is very thin; She is listening for our intention and prayer, waiting to support us in bringing it to life.
 And so, it is a time of prayer, practice, honouring, and intention-setting.
-And it is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You.
-Utilize this high Shakti time to plant and start cultivating your seeds of intention and prayer, so Shakti Ma can help you cultivate your intended purpose!
+It is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You, streaming through you.
+Utilize this high Shakti time to plant your seeds of intention and prayer, so Shakti Ma can help you cultivate your intended purpose!

-It is a very potent time to reflect and practice to dissolve the fear that is influencing humanity presently.
+It is a very potent time to reflect and practice, in order to help dissolve the fear that is influencing humanity presently.
 I encourage you to call on Durga to help restore unified love, peace and harmony – both within – and on our precious Mother Earth – the embodiment of the Sacred Divine Feminine.